The 20 Best Cerebral Amyloid Angiopathy Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Barney J. Stern is a neurologist specializing in vascular neurology and neurological complications of sarcoidosis.
 His work in vascular neurology has covered all aspects of stroke management, including prevention and acute, subacute and chronic care.
 Dr. Stern also provides complex care management for patients suffering from neurosarcoidosis.
 His research focuses on understanding the biology and clinical outcomes of neurovascular disease and neurological complications associated with sarcoidosis.
 Dr. Stern has served as the medical safety monitor on a number of National Institutes of Health (NIH) stroke studies.
 In his new role at Johns Hopkins, Dr. Stern will be seeing outpatients as a member of the Advanced Clinical Neurology division with Dr. John Probasco.
 Dr. Stern is rated as an Experienced provider by MediFind in the treatment of Cerebral Amyloid Angiopathy.
-His top areas of expertise are Neurosarcoidosis, Stroke, Herpes Zoster Oticus, Arachnoiditis, and Thrombectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Neurosarcoidosis, Stroke, Herpes Zoster Oticus, Arachnoiditis, and Thrombectomy.
+Dr. Stern is board certified in American Board Of Psychiatry And Neurology and American Board Of Internal Medicine.

 Experienced in Cerebral Amyloid Angiopathy